 6. The Dogo Argentino

 The Dogo Argentino was developed in Argentina for the purpose of big-game hunting.
-The animals the Dogo Argentino was trained to hunt included wild boars.
+Before ending up in dog fights, the Dogo Argentino was trained to hunt game such as wild boars.
 (Keep in mind that some pit bulls today are utilized to assist hunters in hunting nuisance wild hogs.)

-The Dogo Argentino ended up becoming a breed dogfighters loved due to his fierce and unforgiving nature when engaged in fighting.
+The Dogo Argentino ended up becoming a breed dogfighters loved due to its fierce and unforgiving nature when engaged in dog fighting.
 Some countries actually have a ban on this breed, including the United Kingdom, New Zealand, Norway, Denmark, Israel, Ukraine, Singapore, and Iceland.

 The Dogo Argentino is a breed that is very strong and will “take over” if you allow it.
 This breed is definitely not one for novice owners or those who aren’t able to take the time to provide consistent behavioral training.
 Of course, positive reinforcement is a must as these dogs never respond well to punishment when training.